 - The student must notify the Metropolitan State Financial Aid Office if s/he does not complete the course by the end of the term due to accepting an incomplete, or if s/he drops or withdraws from the course.

 - Submit the form to the Financial Aid Office at Metropolitan State for processing.
 Please allow 5-7 business days for processing.

-- Consortium Agreement for Minnesota State (formerly MnSCU) Schools (PDF)
+- Consortium Agreement for Minnesota State (formerly MnSCU) institutions (PDF)

 - Consortium agreement for non-Minnesota State schools (PDF)

 *In order for the consortium course(s) to be evaluated and appear on your Interactive Degree Audit/DARS report (or GELS worksheet for students admitted before fall 2006), you must complete a Transfer Update Request after grades have been posted for the consortium course(s).

 Paying For Courses as a Visiting Student

 Visiting students must make payment arrangements for courses as required by the host school.
 Tuition and fee charges at the host school will not be paid by Metropolitan State.
 As the home school, Metropolitan State will credit all financial aid for to the student's account at Metropolitan State on approximately the 17th day of the semester.
 Any financial aid that exceeds the charges will be available to pay for other educational expenses, including tuition and fees for courses taken at another institution.
 It is the student's responsibility to clear any tuition and fee charges with the host institution and, if attending a non-Minnesota State institution, obtaining an official transcript at the end of the semester.

 Metropolitan State bookstore credits do not transfer to another institution.
 Students are responsible for purchasing books at the host